We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - spinal corticosteroid injections into the affected area

-Physicians sometimes recommend surgery when radiculopathy doesn’t improve within a specified period of time.
+Your doctor may recommend surgery if your condition doesn’t improve within a specified period.
 This is typically after about six to 12 weeks of conservative treatment.
-Surgery also may be considered in cases where multiple nerves are affected or where nerve function is diminishing despite treatment.
+They may also suggest surgery if multiple nerves are affected or nerve function is diminishing despite treatment.

-Surgery can be used to free the affected nerve from pressure.
-This may require a discectomy.
-This procedure involves removing bone spurs or part of a herniated disc.
-During this procedure, a section of the vertebrae may need to be removed or fused together.
+Surgery can free the affected nerve from pressure.
+One procedure is called a discectomy.
+This involves removing bone spurs or part of a herniated disc.
+During this procedure, a section of your vertebrae may need to be removed or fused together.

 As with any surgery, there are risks like infection, bleeding, and complications from anesthesia.
 After recovering from surgery, some people may still have pain or other symptoms.

 Most people with radiculopathy improve with conservative treatment such as medication and PT.
 Surgery is recommended for some people with radiculopathy.
 They, too, usually improve after a recovery period.
 Following treatment, most people are able to work and take part in other daily activities.

 - Practice good posture.
 Avoid slouching and keep both feet on the floor when you’re sitting down.

 - Lift with your knees, not your back.
 Instead of bending over to pick something up, bend your knees to reach the object.